Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 What does “working from home” mean?

-Working from home refers to the act of doing work remotely, usually from one’s own residence, rather than going into an office or other location to work.
+Working from home means working remotely, usually from one’s residence, rather than going into an office or other location.

 -